GoldenStack/stupidfs/README.md

 directory.
 The data is stored in the sub-second portion of the timestamp, so it shouldn't have any visible effect when applied to a directory.

-stupidfs is a good way to store files inconspicuously, since it's quite hard to tell if a directory contains data stored under stupidfs. in fact, the data itself is somewhat volatile: on my machine, copy pasting the folder updates the last modified date, rendering useless the idea of copying data from an existing drive for later use.
+stupidfs is a good<sup>[citation needed]</sup> way to store files inconspicuously, since it's quite hard to tell if a directory contains data stored under stupidfs. in fact, the data itself is somewhat volatile: on my machine, copy pasting the folder updates the last modified date, rendering useless the idea of copying data from an existing drive for later use.

 ## Usage